The 20 Best Astronomy Apps for Stargazing

 I recently installed this astronomy app on my Android phone, and the first thing that impressed me was the augmented reality function.
 Rather than placing a planetarium overlay that covers the screen, SkyView places a translucent overlay over the camera view of your phone, and I must say, it’s really cool.

-The presentation of the constellation overlays and descriptions are beautifully done.
+The presentation of the constellation overlays and descriptions is beautifully done.
 Expect the “Lite” (free) version of the app to deliver messages about upgrading quite frequently.

 The Moon: Phases Calendar